speed1405/arch-install/README.md

 8. Creates a right-sized swapfile and fstab entry (with Btrfs-friendly swapfile prep when needed).
 9. Installs the bootloader you request: systemd-boot or GRUB on UEFI systems, GRUB (i386-pc) on BIOS/legacy, honoring `INSTALL_BOOT_MODE` and `INSTALL_BOOTLOADER` overrides.
 10. Optionally copies `install-desktop.sh` into the target, prompts you to pick a desktop (GNOME, KDE Plasma, XFCE, Cinnamon, MATE, Budgie, LXQt, Sway, i3, or none), and runs the desktop installer in the chroot when requested.
+11. Optionally stages and runs your own provisioning script inside the chroot (great for dotfiles, services, or additional automation).
-11. Prints a short post-install checklist.
+12. Prints a short post-install checklist.

 Each logical step lives in its own function (`partition_disk`, `install_base_system`, `setup_bootloader`, etc.), making it easy to reorder or override pieces as your workflow evolves.